 1. Product!
 Are you selling a quality, preferably unique product that meets a need of your ideal customer?

-If you’re simply out there flogging the latest best-seller on Amazon, chances are you’re competing with thousands of other sellers, many of whom with deeper pockets than you or I.
+If you’re simply out there flogging the latest best-seller on Amazon, chances are you’re competing with thousands of other e commerce sellers, many of whom with deeper pockets than you or I.

 As much as you possibly can, ensure your product or your brand is totally unique to you, making it stand out from your competition.

 2. Your sales page (otherwise known as your product page on the ecommerce platform Shopify).
 Are you using big, clear attractive images?
 Have you got a creative description with a call to action?
 Have you got a video?
 Is your Add to cart button clearly visible?
 Do you have trust buttons etc?

 3. Your checkout page.
 Do you have the relevant trust buttons etc?
 Is everything working ok?
 Have you run a test sale?

 4. Your target market.
 Have you clearly identified who you’re targeting and why?
 Are you speaking in a way that resonates with them?
 Are you providing value or fun in your copy or ads which then encourages them to learn more or click through to your product?

 If you have all of those confidently in place, then you really should be making a sale or two fairly quickly off the bat, however if that’s not the case a great resource for you to gather non biased external feedback on your site, your designs, your products and your sales funnel is to use a platform called helpfull.com.

 Helpfull specializes in getting real-time feedback from 1000’s of people with a demographic of your choosing.